 How to ensure that you get your money’s worth?

 A rental shop’s main source of revenue is the equipment, meaning if something happens to it, the shop loses money.
-While there is a possibility to insure the equipment in case of theft, for example, there’s really no other official ways to make sure your business doesn’t lose money in case something happens.
-This means the shop is taking the risk of losing money.
+While there is a possibility to insure the equipment in case of theft, for example, there’s really no alternative way of replacing your main source of income in case something happens.

 Nonetheless, Kuutti mentioned that usually people have good survival instincts when it comes to rental gear and the occurrence of customers not being willing to pay for the damage is quite rare.
 However, you can always play it safe by setting up security deposits, especially with the more pro gear or having mandatory waivers that each customer has to sign.

 ‘’This [waivers] has usually led to the customers using the equipment in a more civil manner.

 Also paying attention to safety and instructing on how to use the equipment correctly makes a huge difference.
 Paying a little bit of extra time in training pays off.’’

 Doing the math